allegroai/clearml-docs/docs/faq.md

 **Can I add web login authentication to ClearML Server?** <a id="web-auth"></a>

-By default, anyone can log in to the ClearML Server Web-App.
+By default, anyone can log in to the ClearML Server WebApp.
 You can configure the ClearML Server to allow only a specific set of users to access the system.

 For detailed instructions, see [Web Login Authentication](deploying_clearml/clearml_server_config.md#web-login-authentication) on the "Configuring Your Own ClearML Server" page in the "Deploying ClearML" section.